 "Where do I park?"

-Most people park on the outer rim of the Kuhn's parking lot, behind WesBanco, next to Goodyear or on the street (which is free on Sundays).
-We also have a few handicap spaces behind the church building and a recently built wheelchair ramp for easier accessibility.
+Most people park on Lincoln Avenue (it’s free on Sundays), behind WesBanco, or in the old Goodyear lot.
+We also have a few handicap spaces behind the church building and a wheelchair ramp for easier accessibility.

 "What is discipleship and why do you care so much about it?"

 "Disciple" is an ancient word that means student, learner or apprentice.
 Jesus invited men and women to be his disciples and sent them to make disciples of every neighborhood and nation.
 Disciples of Jesus are ordinary people who are learning to live everyday life like Jesus.
 This includes taking on the mind of Christ, putting on the character of Christ and participating in the mission of Christ.
 We see discipleship as a priority because Jesus saw it as a priority.
 Check out this video we created to find out more about what discipleship looks like at BCC, or listen to some of the sermons in this series.

 "I grew up in a Catholic church.
 How is this different?"